 There are various forms of government present in the World.
 Some follow an absolute monarchy system, some follow presidential or parliamentary or some follow another form of government.
 India follows the parliamentary system of government.
-In this article, we'll learn about the Union Parliament of India and various functions of Union Parliament.
-Before understanding this concept, we'll need to discuss first about the Parliamentary System of Government.
+In this article, we'll learn about the Union Parliament of India and the various functions of the Union Parliament.
+Before understanding this concept, we'll need to discuss first the Parliamentary System of Government.

-What is Parliamentary System?
+What is the Parliamentary System?

 It is a form of government where there are two executives as the head.
 One is a nominal head and the other is the real head.
 The President acts as a Nominal head of the country which is also known as "de jure head" whereas the Prime Minister acts as a real head of the government which is also known as "de facto head".
 Examples of this form of government are the United Kingdom, Japan and Germany.

 India also adopted a Parliamentary System of Government as per the Constitution of the country both at the union and state levels.
 Here, the government of the country has three spheres as shown in the following diagram:

 Article 74 and Article 75 deals with the Union Parliament at the center level.
 It is the highest law-making body in the country.
 It is said to be a place where elected representatives from different regions sit together and make laws for the country with proper debates and discussions.

 Union Parliament is made up of:

 Council of States which is also known as Rajya Sabha.